microsoft/Trieste/samples/infix/README.md

 Over the course of this tutorial, we will show how we can use Trieste to transform the input program iteratively to the final AST shown.

+For more advanced concepts and Trieste usage, look at the companion [Beyond Infix](./beyond-infix.md) tutorial.

 ## The `infix` Language

 In order to keep the focus on Trieste as a system we will work with a